 - Cost control: Considering that inventory values predominately comprise A items, then effective control of these items minimizes carrying costs, obsolescence, and waste.
 The use of ABC Analysis in inventory management can reduce stock out and improve inventory turnover, leading to an optimized supply-demand balance.
 The gains of this, in turn, are estimated to increase the overall efficiency and profitability.

-ABC Analysis and its use in best inventory control practices
+ABC Analysis in Procurement and its use in best inventory control practices

-ABC Analysis is no theoretical thing; it supports the use of several key inventory control best practices.
+ABC analysis in procurement is no theoretical thing; it supports the use of several key inventory control best practices.
 Such practices allow businesses to have leaner inventories, reduce excess stock, and ensure that their essential items will always be available.

 Tailored inventory policies